jogetoss/governed-plugins/README.md

 # Description

-This bundle contains Governed Plugin（Client Side） which to get the plugin configuration from Governance Center App.
+This bundle contains Governed Plugin（Client Side）which used to get the plugin configuration from Governance Center App.

 # Getting Help